Israeli settlers shoot, wound 2 Palestinians in West Bank

-JERUSALEM (AP) — Israeli settlers shot and seriously wounded two Palestinians in the northern occupied West Bank early Friday, Palestinian health officials said, in what authorities describe as the latest incident in a wave of settler violence.
+JERUSALEM (AP) — Israeli settlers shot and seriously wounded two Palestinians in the north of the occupied West Bank early on Friday, Palestinian health officials said, in what authorities describe as the latest incident in a wave of settler violence.

-The Palestinian Health Ministry said the two wounded Palestinians were being treated at a hospital in the village of Qusra, near the West Bank city of Nablus.
+The Palestinian Health Ministry said the two were being treated at a hospital in the village of Qusra, near the West Bank city of Nablus.
 It did not identify the men.

 The northern West Bank in particular has seen a surge of settler attacks.
 Many villages in the area have gradually become sandwiched between settlements and unauthorized outposts that house particularly ideological settlers.